digirati-co-uk/digital-preservation-docs/rfcs/003-preservation-api.md

 > ❓the Preservation API does not need to expose all the OCFL details.
 Should the Preservation API expose the `origin` property?
 Or is the DLCS-syncing code also a direct consumer of the Storage API?
 If we hide `origin` then the only S3 paths in responses are for import and export operations which is cleaner.

+This RFC deals with the Preservation API working on content in Amazon AWS S3, rather than on local file systems or other cloud storage providers.
+There is no reason why it couldn't support multiple protocols for the `location` property of a Binary and the `files` property of a Deposit, but we're going to implement S3 initially and it keeps this document simpler to limit it to that.

 The Preservation API assumes that its callers have access to the AWS S3 working bucket(s), which is necessary to get binary content in or out.

 ## Authentication